Scattered Mixture-of-Experts Implementation: Introduction

-Sparse Mixture of Experts (SMoEs; \citealt{shazeer2017outrageously}) have become increasingly popular.
-While applications like Switch Transformer \citep{fedus2022switch} use SMoEs to scale `outrageously' large models by distributed computing, it has proven useful in scaling up smaller models where device memory is an issue.
-Coupled with SMoE versions of the attention module \citep{zhang2022mixture,csordas2023switchhead}, SMoEs have been used to scale up Universal Transformers \citep{dehghani2018universal,tan2023sparse}, and also for applications to continual learning in a fully modularised Transformer \citep{shen2023moduleformer}.
-Computing SMoEs efficiently will bring huge benefits to the training and inference of these models.
+Sparse Mixture of Experts (SMoEs; \citealt{shazeer2017outrageously}) have become increasingly popular for scaling up Transformer-based language models.
+While applications of SMoEs like the Switch Transformer \citep{fedus2022switch} use SMoEs to scale ``outrageously'' large models by distributing computation of experts across compute nodes, it has proven useful even in scaling up smaller models where device memory is an issue.

-SMoEs are challenging to implement efficiently.
-While a lot of deep learning research is implemented in PyTorch \citep{paszke2019pytorch}, the naive implementation of SMoEs are too slow, and do not take full advantage of the parallelism of GPUs.
-Further, initial implementations on TPUs require all tensor sizes to be known statically (at compilation time).
-This creates issues when experts are imbalanced: some experts are used a lot, exceeding the capacity decided at compilation time, requiring dropping of some tokens.
-On the other hand, underused experts are padded, which creates unnecessary memory allocation.

-To combat this, Megablocks \citep{megablocks} and PIT \citep{zheng2023pit} frames the SMoE computation as a sparse matrix multiplication problem.
-This then allowed the problem to be broken down into a block sparse matrix multiplication problme, which could then be computed efficiently.
+For SMoEs, sparsity is key in reducing computation costs.
+However, fully exploiting the sparsity to improve the throughput of MoE modules is challenging.
+While a lot of deep learning research is implemented in PyTorch \citep{paszke2019pytorch}, the naive implementation of SMoEs does not take full advantage of the parallelism of GPUs and are slow as a result.
+Initial implementations on Tensor Processing Units (TPUs) for Switch Transformers require all tensor sizes, or capacity, to be specified at compilation, which ensures that all load for every expert is equal \citep{fedus2022switch}.
+This creates issues when experts are imbalanced: When the router assigns more tokens than capacity allows to a particular expert, some tokens are dropped.
+Likewise, when experts are underused, the tensors are padded, which creates unnecessary memory allocation.
+Later, Megablocks \citep{megablocks} and PIT \citep{zheng2023pit} framed the SMoE computation as a sparse matrix multiplication problem, which can be computed efficiently with sparse matrix optimised algorithms.
 In both these cases, the authors were able to create a more efficient GPU-based implementation of SMoEs.
-However, these existing implementations still leave room for possible improvement.

-Firstly, existing implementations of SMoEs, performs a scatter-to-group initial copy of the input, creating a memory allocation and memory footprint overhead during training because of stored tensors used in the backward pass.
-Some implementations like Megablocks further pad the grouped copy so they are of equal sized blocks, which further increases the memory overhead.
+Despite these recent advances, there is still room for improvement.
+First, existing implementations of SMoEs, performs a scatter-to-group initial copy of the input, creating a memory allocation overhead during training because of tensors stored for used in the backward pass.
+Some implementations pad the routed tensors so they are equal-sized blocks, which further increases the memory overhead.
+Second, Megablocks and PIT requires a translation of the SMoE problem into a sparse matrix format.
+While this incurs only a small part of the computation overhead, the sparse matrix format makes the intermediate representation harder to extend upon.